20centcroak/github-cheatsheet/cheatsheet.md

 ### Create a branch from a commit
 It is possible to retrieve a specific version of the files by positionning HEAD on a given commit

+    git checkout 213cf6c
+>Note: checking out '213cf6c'.
+You are in 'detached HEAD' state.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.
+If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
+Example: git checkout -b <new-branch-name>

+HEAD is now at 213cf6c... my first commit message

 ## References